Kid Friendly Factor –

 Dining at Samode

 Whatever I say about the food will be an understatement; every meal that I had at Samode Haveli was fantastic.
-A travel agent told me that Samode’s food is better than Taj’s and I beleive him.
+A travel agent told me that Samode’s food is better than Taj’s and I believe him.
 Understandably then, Samode Haveli’s restaurant is a popular hangout for the hotel guests as well as tourists.
 A lot of tour groups think of it as a mandatory stop for the true-blue experience it affords.
-The food is simply outstanding, the restaurant has a regal ambience because of grand chadeliers and paintings of maharajas that adorn the walls.
+The food is simply outstanding, the restaurant has a regal ambience because of grand chandeliers and paintings of maharajahs that adorn the walls.

-In fact, the food was so good that I can’t do justice to it in a single paragraph – it deserves a whole article by itself, so more on this later.
+In fact, the food was so good that I can’t do justice to it in a single paragraph – it deserves a whole article by itself, so here it is.

 All in all, Samode Haveli was an experience I highly recommend for everything from the stay and hospitality to the food.